bsdpot/potluck/hugo-nginx-alt/README.md

 The optional CUSTOMDIR parameter is a custom directory to create inside the hugo installation in SITENAME.

 The optional CUSTOMFILE parameter, if set to 1, will copy in your own customfile.tgz which will be extracted to ```/mnt/{SITENAME}/```.
-This would be a custom config.toml, static microblog posts or about.md pages and images for static dir.
+This would be a custom ```hugo.yaml```, static microblog posts or about.md pages and images for static dir.

 The optional CONTENTSRC parameter is the URL to a git source with custom content pages and static files.

+The optional TITLE parameter is the site title.
+A default title will be set if not enabled.

 The optional MYLANG parameter is the language code.
 Defaults to ```en``` over the ```hugo``` default ```en-us```.